daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 }
 ```

-If you have used the [Bootstrap framework](http://getbootstrap.com/) at all, then everything above should be pretty familar to you.
+If you have used the [Bootstrap framework](http://getbootstrap.com/) at all, then everything above should be pretty familiar to you.

 <div class="admonition note">